zoharbabin/kaltura-discord/memory-bank/systemPatterns.md

 - Authentication and authorization
 - Rate limiting and throttling
 - Version management
+- Video API endpoints for searching, retrieving, and playing videos

 ### Event-Driven Architecture
 For notifications and asynchronous processes: